howerj/cdb/readme.md

 Note that there is nothing stopping you storing the key-value pairs in some kind of order, you could do this by adding the keys in lexicographic order for a database sorted by key.
-Retrieving keys using the C function "cdb\_foreach" would allow you retrieve keys in order.
+Retrieving keys using the C function `cdb_foreach` would allow you retrieve keys in order.
 The hash table itself would remain unaware of this order.
 Dumping the key-value pairs would maintain this order as well.
 There is no guarantee other tools will preserve this order however (they may dump key-value pairs backwards, or by going through